neumino/neumino.github.io/movies.md

 ### Downton Abbey
-*Released on 2019-09-20, vote average 6*
+*Released on 2019-09-20, vote average 5.8*

-The continuing story of the Crawley family, wealthy owners of a large estate in the English countryside in the early 20th century.
+The continuing story of the Crawley family, wealthy owners of a large estate in the English countryside in the early 20th century

 <iframe id="player"
 	type="text/html"